Veams/documentation/methodology/instruments/regions/methodology__regions.md

 ### Why use Regions?

-Regions allow you to separate your layout styles from our other instruments styles (`Components` and `Regions`).
-The main benefit separating styles is drop-in replacement.
+Regions allow you to separate your layout styles from other instrument's styles (`Components` and `Regions`).
+The main benefit of separating styles is drop-in replacement.

-In the example code note that, as a result of separating layout styles from component styles, you can swap the `logo` component with the `language-switcher` component and you don't have to worry about layout issues.
+For example, in the sample code, by separating layout styles from component styles, you can swap the `logo` component with the `language-switcher` component and you don't have to worry about breaking your layout.

-### Examples of categorized page regions
+### Examples of page regions are:

 * Header Region
 * Logo Region in Header